Tips for Shooting Video That Can Be Heard As Well As Seen!

 - Look and see where the camcorder microphone is on your camcorder.
 In the small cameras, they are sometimes in strange places!
 Think about the direction the sound is coming from and how your microphone can pick it up the best.
 Knowing this will give you a good idea on how you can best position the camcorder for the highest quality sound pickup while you're shooting.

 - Keep your camcorder as close as possible to the subject when shooting in order to best hear them.
 For on-board camera microphones the best audio pickup is at about 2–4 feet from the subject.

 - Shoot in as quiet a location as possible.
-Ambient background noise such as traffic and people talking are easy to pick up.
+Ambient background noise, such as traffic and people talking, are easily picked up

 - Protect your microphone from wind.
 A foam sponge cover over the mic can reduce and dampen low-pitched wind rumble.
 Even just shooting with your back to the wind will protect the mic a bit and get you much better quality sound.

 - 12–bit or 16–bit recording...?
 Bit rate is the amount of data (measured in bits) transmitted or received per second.
 You can adjust the audio recording bit rate in most camcorders.
 A 16–bit recording will give you high quality (CD–like) audio.
 A 12–bit rate is okay and will reduce the file size, but is lower in quality.

 - If you have a headphone jack on your video camera use it to hear what is really being recorded.
 You can use headphones or an earpiece to better monitor the sound being recorded and adjust your camera position accordingly.
 You can also use the earpiece to listen to a replay of the video soundtrack to get an idea of the audio quality of the video right on the spot.
 You may want to reshoot the footage if the audio isn't of high quality.

 - Use your camcorder’s manual audio levels if needed, if you have them.

 Some cameras have manual noise reduction controls also.
 On low-end camcorders they